Kyle Cumiskey: Playing career

 On July 8, 2012, with his NHL rights still owned by the Ducks, Cumiskey signed abroad to a one-year deal with Modo Hockey of the Swedish Elitserien.
 In the 2012-13 season, Cumiskey rebounded with a successful offensive season with Modo, finishing fifth in league scoring amongst defenseman with 32 points in 46 games.

-On June 18, 2013, with intention to resume his NHL career, Cumiskey agreed to a return to the Anaheim Ducks on a one-year contract.
-After partaking in the Ducks 2013 training camp, Cumiskey was reassigned by the Ducks to AHL affiliate, the Norfolk Admirals.
+On June 18, 2013, with the intention to resume his NHL career, Cumiskey agreed to return to the Anaheim Ducks on a one-year contract.
+After partaking in the Ducks 2013 training camp, Cumiskey was reassigned by the Ducks to their AHL affiliate, the Norfolk Admirals.
 On September 23, 2013, Cumiskey agreed to mutually terminate his contract with the Ducks and later returned to Sweden for a second consecutive season with Modo Hockey on October 2, 2013.
 In the 2013–14 season, Cumiskey contributed with 28 points in 45 games from the blueline to help Modo qualify for the playoffs.

-On July 2, 2014, Cumiskey returned to the NHL in signing a one-year two-way contract as a free agent with the Chicago Blackhawks.
+On July 2, 2014, Cumiskey returned to the NHL, signing a one-year two-way contract as a free agent with the Chicago Blackhawks.
 Cumiskey started the 2014–15 season with the Blackhawks, but did not appear in any regular season games.
 On October 17, 2014, Cumiskey was assigned to the Rockford IceHogs, the Blackhawks' AHL affiliate, after clearing waivers.
-On February 13, 2015, Cumiskey was recalled by the Blackhawks and made his first return to the NHL since 2011 in featuring in a 3–1 victory over the New Jersey Devils.
+On February 13, 2015, Cumiskey was recalled by the Blackhawks and made his first return to the NHL since 2011, featuring in a 3–1 victory over the New Jersey Devils.
 He appeared in 7 scoreless games with Chicago before he was returned to end the regular season in the AHL.
 Cumiskey returned to Chicago to begin their playoff run, and made his post-season debut in the Conference finals against the Anaheim Ducks.
 Used in a depth defenseman role, Cumiskey was used sparingly but appeared in the first three Cup finals games against the Tampa Bay Lightning to help the Blackhawks claim the Stanley Cup.